 I’m letting you into one of my foodie secrets today.
-A slight diversion from my regular travel and restaurant recommendations posts.
-If healthy eating is part of your 2017 plan you may appreciate this new year tip.
+A slight diversion from regular travel and restaurant recommendations posts.
+If healthy eating is part of your lifestyle plan you may just want to carry on reading.

-It all starts with that flying insect.
+It all starts with a flying insect.
 The bee.
 Don’t you just love them?!
 Now think about that question before you give your answer.
-Apart from the potential sting factor the fuzzy buzzy creatures are right up there with the natural world’s stars: Honey, royal jelly, propolis and pollinating our plants to keep our ecosystem ticking.
-Bringing us neatly to my favourite one-stop-shop health revitaliser – Bee pollen.
+Apart from the potential sting factor the fuzzy buzzy creatures are nature’s superstars: Honey, royal jelly, propolis and pollinating our plants, keeping our ecosystem ticking.
+Bringing us neatly to a firm favourite.
+The one-stop-shop health revitaliser – Bee pollen.

-The tiny golden beads have been a part of my diet for around a year and half.
+The tiny golden beads have been a part of my diet for nearly two years.
 My search to fill my body with vitamins and boost my immune system in one hit led me to this magical substance.
 There is a real difference in my health since I’ve become a pollen junkie.
 All it takes is a spoonful every morning.

 Jam packed with 22 amino acids, enzymes, coenzymes, B vitamins, fatty acids, minerals and plenty more.
 The granules have a major selling point for vegetarians too.
 It’s an incredible source of protein and richer in protein than any animal source.
 In fact it contains 50% more than beef yet its fat content is very low.
 Win-Win fellow veggies!

 Now you may be asking, what the hell is bee pollen?
-Well, in a nutshell, the pollen collected from the flowers by the busy bees is mixed with their saliva (Mmmm yum!) and formed into granules.
+In a nutshell, the pollen collected from the flowers by the busy bees is mixed with their saliva (Mmmm yum!) and formed into granules.
 Voila!
 My natural morning supplement is born.

 Here are seven bee pollen health benefits this wonder food can add to your daily life:

 We could all do with a bit more zig-a-zig-ahh in our lives.
 The range of nutrients found within bee pollen makes its natures own energizer.
 The B vitamins, proteins, carbohydrates and protein keep you going all day pepping up your stamina.
 It’s definitely helped me fight my daily dreaded afternoon slump.